Languages of China

 There are several hundred languages in the People's Republic of China.
-The predominant language is Standard Chinese, which is based on Beijingese, but there are hundreds of related Chinese languages, collectively known as Hanyu (汉语 (漢語, Hànyǔ), 'Han language'), that are spoken by 92% of the population.
+The predominant language is Standard Chinese, which is based on the Beijing dialect, but there are hundreds of related Chinese languages, collectively known as Hanyu (汉语 (漢語, Hànyǔ, Han language)), that are spoken by 92% of the population.
 The Chinese (or 'Sinitic') languages are typically divided into seven major language groups, and their study is a distinct academic discipline.
 They differ as much from each other morphologically and phonetically as do English, German and Danish, but speakers of different Chinese languages are taught to write in Mandarin (written vernacular Mandarin) at school and often do to communicate with speakers of other Chinese languages.
 This does not mean non-Mandarin Sinitic languages do not have vernacular written forms however (see written Cantonese).
 There are in addition approximately 300 minority languages spoken by the remaining 8% of the population of China.
-The ones with greatest state support are Mongolian, Tibetan, Uyghur and Zhuang.
+The ones with greatest state support are Mongolian, Tibetan, Uyghur and Zhuang, as shown in the banknote of Chinese renminbi.

 According to the 2010 edition of Nationalencyklopedin, 955 million out of China's then-population of 1.34 billion spoke some variety of Mandarin Chinese as their first language, accounting for 71% of the country's population.
 According to the 2019 edition of Ethnologue, 904 million people in China spoke some variety of Mandarin as their first language in 2017.

 Standard Chinese, known in China as Putonghua, based on the Mandarin dialect of Beijing, is the official national spoken language for the mainland and serves as a lingua franca within the Mandarin-speaking regions (and, to a lesser extent, across the other regions of mainland China).
 Several other autonomous regions have additional official languages.
 For example, Tibetan has official status within the Tibet Autonomous Region and Mongolian has official status within Inner Mongolia.
 Language laws of the People's Republic of China do not apply to either Hong Kong or Macau, which have Cantonese, Mandarin (both under the umbrella of "Chinese") and English and Cantonese, Mandarin and Portuguese, respectively, as official languages, unlike the mainland.